shirou/emacs-functions/emacs-vscode-table.md

 - built-in: vscode already has same(or nearly) function
 - this: This *emacs-functions extension* provide function.
 - overwrite: This *emacs-function extension* overwrite built-in extension with extension.emacs namespace.
-- blank: not yet reaseached.
+- blank: not yet researched.
 PR is always welcome!

 ## 6 Exiting Emacs